Online Since 1999 Site Secure

 • Power cable

 The main thing in the box is – unsurprisingly – the actual router.
-Beyond that you just get a SIM card (which you need to put in it), a small manual, and a power cable.
+Beyond that you just get a SIM card (which you need to put in it), a quick start guide, and a power cable.

 How to set up Three 4G Broadband

-Step 1: Remove the SIM card from its packaging and insert it into the slot on the side of the router, pushing it gently until it clicks into place.
+Step 1: Remove the SIM card from its packaging and insert it into the slot on the bottom of the router, pushing it gently until it clicks into place.

 Step 2: Connect the power cable to the router and a socket and switch it on at the wall.

-Step 5: You’re now ready to connect devices to the internet using the Three 4G Home Broadband Hub.
+Step 4: You’re now ready to connect devices to the internet using the Three 4G Home Broadband Hub.
 You can use the supplied network name and password for this, or change them to something of your choosing (the latter generally being more secure).
-Refer to the manual for assistance with this.
+See the quick start guide for assistance with this.

 Design and features

-The Three 4G Home Broadband Hub comes in at 180 x 170 x 30mm, which means it’s reasonably compact overall, with a narrow depth, though it stands taller than some.
+The Three 5G Ready Hub comes in at 221 x 116 x 116mm, which means it’s reasonably compact overall, though it stands taller than some.
 Still, stick it on a table or a shelf and it will quickly fade into the background, as any good router should.

-One feature of note here is the four Ethernet ports on the back of the Three 4G Home Broadband Hub.
-We’re fans of having lots of these, so you can plug devices into it for a potentially even faster and more stable connection.
+One feature of note here is the two Ethernet ports.
+We’re fans of having these, so you can plug devices into it for a potentially even faster and more stable connection.

-Speaking of the connection, there are also two external antenna ports, which can be leveraged to boost your signal if you’re struggling to get a decent one from the Three 4G Home Broadband Hub on its own.
-These specs are in line with the previous Three 4G Hub, so not really an upgrade, but we praised that device for them and we’ll praise this one for them too.
+Speaking of the connection, there are also external antenna ports, which can be leveraged to boost your signal if you’re struggling to get a decent one from the Three 5G Ready Hub on its own.

-Other features of the Three 4G Home Broadband Hub include the ability to get up to 64 devices online at once (which is a common spec, but should be plenty), and support for both 2.4GHz and 5GHz Wi-Fi bands, which again is fairly standard, but some older 4G routers only support 2.4GHz, so it’s nice to see.
+Other features of the Three 5G Ready Hub include the ability to get up to 64 devices online at once (which is a common spec, but should be plenty), and support for both 2.4GHz and 5GHz Wi-Fi bands, which again is fairly standard, but some older 4G routers only support 2.4GHz, so it’s nice to see.

 Speed tests and gaming